Permutation Recovery on Manifold Data via Spectral Seriation

-\begin{remark} Consider two special cases.
-When there is no noise, i.e., $\epsilon = 0$, the ideal bandwidth is $\sigma = N^{-1/7}$, resulting in an accuracy of $\tilde{O}(N^{-2/7})$.
-This error rate mirrors that of \cite{garcia2020error} in the noiseless scenario but considers the $\ell_2$ error instead.
-Our approach achieves a uniform error bound that achieves the same error rate with the $\ell_2$ error, which is remarkable.
-When the noise $\epsilon$ is fixed and the sample size $N\to \infty$, the optimal bandwidth $\sigma=\epsilon^{\frac{1}{4}}$ leads to accuracy of $\epsilon^{\frac{1}{2}}$.
-It can be seen as the ``essential error" caused by noises. \end{remark}
+\begin{remark} We illustrate our error bound under two special cases.
+When there is no noise, that is, $\epsilon = 0$, the ideal bandwidth is $\sigma = N^{-1/7}$ with $Err(\hat\bft, \bft) = \tilde{O}(N^{-2/7})$.
+This error rate coincides with the upper bound of the $\ell_2$ error established in \cite{garcia2020error} for the noiseless scenario.
+Remarkably, our approach achieves a uniform error bound that is the same with the $\ell_2$ error bound.
+When $\epsilon$ is fixed and the sample size $N\to \infty$, the optimal (for minimizing the upper bound) bandwidth $\sigma=\epsilon^{1/4}$ leads to $Err(\hat\bft, \bft) = \epsilon^{1/2}$.
+It can be seen as the ``essential error" induced by noises. \end{remark}